lzil/task-lr/README.md

 - implement more tasks
 - write tests in code
+- implement more biological learning rules
-- dataset saving / loading, model saving / loading interface (argparse)
+- dataset saving / loading, model saving / loading interface (argparse or gflags, etc)
 - better documentation for some files